Krillh/Airzlinshire/Peoples/Genetic Traits.md

 There are multiple different types of genetic traits that [[Peoples|people]] can have
 ## Species Trait
 A species trait is a trait that is inherent to the species of that person.
-These can be physical, like how [[Giants|giants]] are usually tall, but can also be mental, like how [[Warriors|warriors]] often have shorter tempers.
+These can be physical, like how [[Giants|giants]] are usually tall, but can also be mental, like how [[Mozbiin|warriors]] often have shorter tempers.
 ### Species Trait Transfer
 When 2 different species [[Reproduction|reproduce]], there is a chance that one or more species traits of the non-host parent will show up in the child as a mono-generational trait.
 ## Mono-Generational Trait